TioElvis/tioelvis-api/README.md

 # 📌 Description

-I build projects in different programming languages, and the goal of this blog is to provided an API for the blog.
+I build projects in different programming languages, and the goal of this project is to provided an API for the blog.

 ---